shubhamkumarjha123/py_codes/folder/Find the sum of the series upto n terms.md

-# Find the sum of the series upto n terms
+# Find sum of the series upto n terms.

 ```python